micahwalter/apple-pie/README.md

 Mix some cinnamon and sugar together in a bowl.
 More sugar than cinnamon.
 It should result in a light brown color.
 Spread the cinnamon and sugar mix on crust before adding apples.
 Then add apples and sugar mix in layers until you are all out of apples.

 Lay the second crust over top of the pie.
 Use a fork to squeeze together the two crusts around the edge of the pie plate.
-Cut off any excess dougg with a knife.
+Cut off any excess dough with a knife.

 Wash the top crust with the egg using a kitchen brush.
 Poke some holes in the crust with the fork to let steam out during baking.